Computer Science (CSCI)

 Credits: 3 (3-0-0)

-This course will introduce students to the concepts, principles, and application of big data and big data analytics.
-It will provide knowledge and practical experience on big data analytics tools and platforms including MapReduce, Hadoop, and Spark which leverage big data to solve current business problems.
+This course will introduce students to the concepts, principles, and applications of big data and big data analytics.
+It will provide knowledge and practical experience on big data analytics tools and platforms such as MongoDB, MapReduce, Hadoop, and Spark which leverage big data to solve current business problems.

 Restrictions: Enrollment is limited to Graduate level students.